How can we adopt an attitude of gratitude when conflict is in the rearview mirror?

 When I admitted my battle of control, I surprised the new team members in my organization, “you mean you are like everyone else?”
 Yes.
-Then add the battle of the Indian Aunties in my mind and in my life – and you can understand why I let myself eat carbs on Thanksgiving.
+Then add the battle of the Indian Aunties in my mind and in my life – and you can understand why I let myself eat carbs during the holiday season!

 We all walk into the holidays with emotional scars and battle wounds from the year prior.
 Negative emotional states such as depression, loneliness, anxiety tend to amplify during the holiday season.
 What does this mean?
 If you were feeling sad from a failed relationship or setback professionally and didn’t take the time to process your emotions, there is an increased risk of emotions erupting during the holidays.

 Add in family members who knowingly or unknowingly push our buttons, and there is the perfect recipe for conflict.
 Bottom line, we have to be aware and work to heal the conflict within us, or conflict will surround us.

 Holiday brainSHIFT Tip #1: What pain or stressful life event is consuming your life right now?
 How do you feel about the circumstance?
 Take the time to be honest about your situation and feelings to yourself.

 Is it worth the battle?